 These are all great questions that you might be asking yourself.

-So if you’re looking for a few sample donation letters you can copy and paste before sending to your church donors, look no further.
+So if you would like to follow a few sample donation request letters you can copy and paste before sending to your potential donors, look no further.
 We’ve got you covered.

 Donation letters are the Swiss Army knife of your church’s gratitude arsenal.
 It may not be the most powerful—but it’s versatile, handy, and gets used often.

 Your basic church donation letter can serve many different purposes, including:

 - Acknowledging that you received a donation